 Before we dive in, let us clarify what passive income is.
 Passive income is money you earn from a source that does not require your active participation.
 It is money you earn without a daily regular time investment.
 There is little effort involved, and usually it is your money working for you instead of you working for money.
 Passive income could be derived from a variety of investments such as stocks, bonds and real estate, just to name a few.

 Of course, having steady passive income is immensely beneficial.
-It can accelerate the growth of your retirement fund, and expedite your efforts to reach your financial goals.
-So the question is, how can we make passive income of earn in real estate?
+It can accelerate the growth of your retirement fund, and expedite your efforts to reach your financial goals and financial freedom.
+So the question is, how can we create passive income from real estate?
 Here are a few options:

 1. Long-Term Residential Rentals